roadrunner-server/docs/http/http.md

     # Default: ""
     dir: "/tmp"

-    # Deny files with the following extensions to upload.
+    # Deny uploads with these file extensions.
+    # Configure forbid or allow for your application's extension restrictions.
+    # Without either list, RR accepts all file extensions.
     #
-    # Default: [".php", ".exe", ".bat"]
+    # Default: []
     forbid: [ ".php", ".exe", ".bat", ".sh" ]

     # [SINCE 2.6] Allow files with the following extensions to upload